Mook-as/stackato-doc/user/reference/client-ref.rst

 	    Disable interactive queries.

-.. _command-stacks:
+.. _command-stackato quotas:

-  stacks
+  stackato quotas
-    List the supported stacks of the target.
+    List the available quota definitions.
+This is a Stackato 3 specific command.

     .. raw:: html